 Only 8 percent of surveyed students used opiate prescription painkillers in the past year, and just two percent used them in the past month.
-Around 15 percent of respondents reported using prescription stimulants like Adderall or Concerta at least once in their lifetime, with 9 percent reporting past-year usage and 4 percent reporting using stimulants in the past month.
-Many college students may also abuse anti-anxiety drugs like Ativan or sleep aid drugs like pentobarbital and Triazolam.
+Around 15 percent of respondents reported using prescription stimulants like Adderall, Vyvanse, or Concerta at least once in their lifetime, with 9 percent reporting past-year usage and 4 percent reporting using stimulants in the past month.
+Many college students may also abuse anti-anxiety drugs like Ativan, antidepressants like Prozac, or sleep aid drugs like pentobarbital and Triazolam.

 The Difference Between Abuse, Addiction and Dependence